-(FC) (CM) (SC) (FC) (CM) (SC) а Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. b The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning.
-(FC) (CM) (SC) С The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice.
-(FC) (CM) d Meetings shall be open to the press and public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+(FC) (CM) а Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost.

+The minimum three clear days for notice of a meeting does not include the day (FC) on which notice was issued, the day of the meeting, a Sunday, a day of the (CM) Christmas break, a day of the Easter break or of a bank holiday or a day (SC) appointed for public thanksgiving or mourning.

+Meetings shall be open to the press and public unless their presence is (FC) prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
 The press and public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the exclusion.

+- (SC)

-- (SC) e Meetings of the Council's Sub-Committees (other than the International Affairs Sub-Committee) shall not be open to the Press and Public by virtue of the nature of the business being transacted (i.e. concerning in-house audits and/or the publication of the Council's magazine).
+e Meetings of the Council's Sub-Committees (other than the International Affairs Sub-Committee) shall not be open to the Press and Public by virtue of the nature of the business being transacted (i.e. concerning in-house audits and/or the publication of the Council's magazine).
 Forums of the Council (such as the Transport and Road Safety Forum and Community Safety Meeting) are open to the Press and Public where participation is encouraged but only at the Chair's direction.
-Youth Council Meetings and its Working Groups are open to the Press and Public only by invitation from responsible Council Officers and in line with the Authority's safeguarding policies. - (FC) f All persons attending a Meeting should turn electronic devices to silent/do not disturb mode. - (SC) - (FC) g Meetings of the Council shall be held at 7.30pm unless the Council otherwise decides at a previous meeting (General Management Committee, Environment and Planning Committee and Forum Meetings will commence at 7.00pm).
-Youth (SC) (SC) Council Meetings and its Working Groups commence at a time directed by the Youth Council Secretary.
+Youth Council Meetings and its Working Groups are open to the Press and Public only by invitation from responsible Council Officers and in line with the Authority's safeguarding policies. - (FC) f All persons attending a Meeting should turn electronic devices to silent/do not disturb mode.

+(CM) g Meetings of the Council shall be held at 7.30pm unless the Council otherwise decides at a previous meeting (General Management Committee, Environment and Planning Committee and Forum Meetings will commence at 7.00pm).
+Youth Council Meetings and its Working Groups commence at a time directed by the Youth Council Secretary.
 International Affairs Sub-Committee meetings shall commence at 7.00pm.
-Meetings shall not exceed a period of two hours. - (FC)(CM)h Smoking (including Vapes and e-cigarettes) is not permitted at any meeting of the Council. - (SC) - (FC) i Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - (FC) j (i)
+Meetings shall not exceed a period of two hours.

+(FC) h Smoking (including Vapes and e-cigarettes) is not permitted at any meeting of the Council.

+- (FC) i Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - (FC) j (i)